Community School

 Quick Tips for completing your registration:

-- Have student use a personal email instead of a school email address (school servers block our links so students may not receive the Completion Certificate)
+- Have your student use a personal email instead of a school email address (school servers block our links so students may not receive the completion certificate)

-- Security questions: Write down All Security Questions, also 1 Word answers are easier to never forget—they don’t need more than 1 or 2 (my Favs are: How old am I? and what is my Fav color?
+- Security questions: Write down All Security Questions, also 1 word answers are easier to remember.
+(My favorites are: How old am I? , what is my favorite color?)

-- Log out each time so the timer does not get skewed by being online all night and we must fix the timer manually.
+- Be sure to log out each time so the timer does not get skewed by being online all night.
+We must fix the timer manually to proceed.

 - Clear Cache and Cookies